Silage - its preparation and smell in times past

 In the middle of the 20th century, anyone who wandered anywhere near a farm in late summer would recognise the familiar, noxious stench of silage.
-It was grass and other vegetable matter fermenting ready for use as winter cattle feed while fresh grass and hay were unavailable.
-Hay is dried grass.
+It was grass and other vegetable matter fermenting ready for use as winter cattle feed when fresh grass and hay would be unavailable.

 I was abruptly introduced to the smell (and taste) of silage when, as a young child, I stayed with relatives in the country.
 Their milk tasted quite awful, and to me it was undrinkable.
-I was told that this was due to the cows having been fed on silage.
+I was told that this was due to the cows having been fed on silage, and at the time, no-one seemed to think that it mattered.

 I understand, though, that it was unusual for the taste of silage to get into milk.
 Certainly if it had, the practice of feeding cows on silage would have had to be dramatically rethought!
 Possibly my bad silage experience was due to contamination of the milk churns.

-At my boarding school in the 1940s, the hay was supplemented from the grass cuttings from our playing fields.
-Such an opportunity would not be wasted during wartime.
+At my boarding school in the 1940s, the grass was even supplemented with the grass cuttings from our playing fields.
+Such an opportunity could not be wasted during wartime.

 Silage 'pits' or silos were usually positioned in farmyards.
 It was normally a three sided area, with an open face which provided access for bringing in the raw materials and taking away the fermented end-product.